 1887 – Susanna Medora Salter becomes the first woman elected mayor of an American town, in Argonia, Kansas.

-1889 – Anna Bissell becomes the first-ever women CEO of Sweeper Company.
+1889 – Anna Bissell becomes the first-ever U.S. woman CEO, heading Sweeper Co.

-1916 – Jeannette Rankin, of Montana, is the first woman to be elected to the US House of Representatives.
+1916 – Jeannette Rankin of Montana is the first woman elected to the U.S. House of Representatives.

-1933 – Frances Perkins becomes the first female cabinet member, appointed secretary of labor by President Franklin D. Roosevelt.
+1933 – Frances Perkins becomes the first female cabinet member when she’s appointed secretary of labor by President Franklin D. Roosevelt.

-**1963** – The Equal Pay Act is passed by Congress, promising equitable wages for the same work, regardless of the race, color, religion, national origin, or sex of the worker.
+1963 – Congress passes the Equal Pay Act promising equitable wages for the same work, regardless of the race, color, religion, national origin, or sex of the worker.

-1981 – Sandra Day O’Connor becomes the first woman to serve on the Supreme Court.
+1981 – Sandra Day O’Connor becomes the first woman to serve on the U.S. Supreme Court.

-1983 – Dr. Sally K. Ride becomes the first American woman to be sent into space.
+1983 – Sally K. Ride becomes the first American woman to be sent into space.

-1984 – U.S. Rep. Geraldine Ferraro becomes the first vice president nominee by a major party.
-Nominated by Democratic presidential nominee Walter Mondale.
+1984 – U.S. Rep. Geraldine Ferraro becomes the first vice president nominee by a major party by Democratic presidential nominee Walter Mondale.

 1997 – Madeleine Albright becomes the first female secretary of state.